 The only way to access the beach was by swimming or kayaking through long water tunnels from the Pacific Ocean.

-Some believed that Hidden Beach was formed when the Mexican government used the location as target practice in the early 1900s.
+Some believed that Hidden Beach was formed when the Mexican government used the location as a target practice in the early 1900s.

 Marietas Islands are parts of a Natural Reserve protected by the Mexican Government.
 The beach looks like a giant hole in the ground in the middle of the ocean.